 Are there things in your life you’re not enjoying because you can’t dedicate the time you wish you had?
 Do you have projects left undone, waiting until a perfect storm of time and money crosses your path?

 Or are you okay with good enough?
-Have you found that sweet spot of contentment, where you’re happy with the day trips to the zoo and museum even though a cruise to a tropical island is really your cup of tea?
+Have you found that sweet spot of contentment, where you’re happy with the afternoon at your favorite local haunt, even though a cruise to a tropical island sounds really good right now?

-I encourage you — and me — to make time this weekend to tackle those projects or enjoy little blessings that come your way, even if your life is messy.
 Spend 10 minutes curled up with a novel when the kids are miraculously quiet.
 Clear those breakfast dishes and empty the dishwasher, even if you have to leave the kitchen floor unswept.
-Paint your toenails — your fingernails can wait another day.
+Paint your toenails—your fingernails can wait another day.

 Me?
 I’m going to work on sewing my daughter’s dress and organize some craft supplies.
 I may only get to one drawer, and I’ll probably thread the machine right when my son spills lemonade down his pants.

 What have you been putting off?
-What are you going to do this weekend?
+What are you going to do this week?